-Sandrine is a Reader in the Department of Materials at Imperial College, which she joined as a Dorothy Hodgkin Research Fellow on 1st January 2007.
+Sandrine is a Professor in Functional Molecular Materials.
+She joined the Department of Materials as a Royal Society Dorothy Hodgkin Research Fellow on 1st January 2007.
 She obtained her first degree in Chemistry from the University of Liege, Belgium (1998) and her PhD from Imperial College (2002).
 Her thesis was entitled "Structural, spectroscopic and morphological properties of molecular thin film heterostructures", with specific emphasis on phthalocyanine and perylene materials.

 During the course of her PhD, Sandrine was awarded a Marie Curie training site fellowship which allowed her to work at TU-Chemnitz, Germany, working in the group of Professor Zahn.
 She subsequently spent two years as a post-doctoral research fellow working on molecular photovoltaic cells at Imperial College.
 She then moved to the Department of Physics and London Centre for Nanotechnology at University College London in 2004 to start her Fellowship, entitled "Molecular Magnetic Biosensors".
 In 2008 Sandrine was awarded the IOM3 Silver Medal.
-Sandrine is currently a member of MatSEEC, the Materials Science and Engineering Expert Committee of the European Science Foundation.
+Sandrine.
+She has represented the UK in the Materials Science and Engineering Expert Committee (MatSEEC) of the European Science Foundation, and is currently the Chair of the Physical Science Strategic Advisory group at EPSRC.
+She is the Academic Champion for SPIN-Lab, a cross-institution facility to study spin-based phenomena and their interaction with light.
+Since April 2020 she is the Imperial co-Director of the London Centre for Nanotechnology.

 et al., 2014, High-temperature antiferromagnetism in molecular semiconductor thin films and nanostructures, Nature Communications, Vol:5, ISSN:2041-1723